-The battle over, the two teams shook hands and mingled -- except Nighthawk, of course.
-Johnny Rocket and Kinetik shook hands and compared costumes.
+With the battle over, the two teams took the opportunity to shake hands and mingle -- except Nighthawk, of course.
+Johnny Rocket and Kinetik compared costumes and gawked at each other.

 “Sure!”
-Kinetik shouted, and they sped away on the count of three.
+Kinetik grinned, and they sped away on the count of three.

-“The dimensional differential stabilizer is working beyond specs.”
-Defender said.
+"The dimensional differential stabilizer is working beyond specs.”
+Defender reported.
 “But I can stiil fine tune it just a little further...”

 “Defender,” Witchcraft said.
 “You putz.
 Perhaps we should leave before they start to break down, rather than you fretting about them all day?”

-"But--- but-- thus may be my only chance when the vibrational differential is this great..."
+“But--- but-- thus may be my only chance to test them when the vibrational differential is this great...”

-"Now!"
-Witchcrafit insisted, and she and Centuria traded very approving looks.
+“Now!”
+Witchcraft insisted, and she and Centuria traded very approving looks.

 “I’m staying,” Thundrax informed Defender.
 “Ray needs someone to help him become human again, and I’m the best man for the—hey!”

-And that’s when Thunderbolt grabbed Craig and hurled for the portal.
+And that’s when Thunderbolt grabbed Craig and hurtled for the portal.

 “What the Hell are you doing?!”
 Thundrax snapped, not resisting the hero’s grasp.

 “Sending you home!”
 Thunderbolt answered.
 “Telling you to get off the lawn.
-And thank you for everything you’ve done.
+Thank you for everything you’ve done.
 I love you, man.
 My world owes you so much.
 But you’re needed back home.Your services are no longer required here!”

 “Scram!
 Beat it mister!
 That’s an order!”
 Ray barked.